-Please note that our Walk-in Service has been reduced and Sexual Health Services suspended following redeployment of some of our staff to the Covid-19 vaccination programme.
-Other out-of-hours services are available through your regular GP.
-Sexual Health Services are available by contacting the Claude Nicole Centre via brightonsexualhealth.com or by calling 01273 067070.
+Please note that our Walk-in Service will now close at 7pm with reduced capacity and Sexual Health Services suspended following redeployment of some of our staff to the Covid-19 vaccination programme.
+Other out-of-hours service are available through your regular GP.
+Sexual Health Services, including tests, are available by contacting the Claude Nicole Centre on brightonsexualhealth.com/test or by calling 01273 523888.
 For urgent care you can continue to contact 111 or visit casualty services and Royal Sussex County Hospital in case of emergencies.

 The flu vaccine is a safe and effective vaccine.
 It’s offered every year to help protect you from flu and its complications.
 Click here to find out more.

 The NHS is putting in place measures to ensure the safety of our patients and healthcare team to ensure our services can continue to deliver care to those needing it during this time.

 To protect our patients and staff we advise patients to call the service in advance, but please be assured that we still remain open to deliver all services at Brighton Station Health Centre.

 To reduce the risk of Covid-19 cross transmission, appointments will be carried out over the phone or via video consultation, where appropriate, unless there is a clinical need for you to come into the service.
 This will help minimise risk while continuing to ensure people get the care and advice they need.

 To reduce wait times, the walk in service now offers appointments.
 This also allows us to limit the number of people in the waiting room.
 Please call the service to arrange an appointment.

 On arrival, please wear a face covering and use the hand sanitiser provided.
 You must declare if you have any known current COVID-19 symptoms (a temperature, new cough, loss of smell or loss of taste) so that you can be directed to the correct treatment room.